-The Notice of Hearing form explains that you will be called by the Tenancy Dispute Officer at the phone number on the application form.
+The Notice of Hearing form explains that you will be called by the Tenancy Dispute Officer at the phone number that is provided to the RTDRS prior to the hearing.
 If you cannot be contacted at that phone number at the time of the hearing, contact RTDRS and provide the correct number.

 What happens at the hearing

 The Tenancy Dispute Officer manages the hearing process.
 All parties participating in the hearing are expected to conduct themselves in a courteous and respectful manner.
 Anyone who displays disruptive, disrespectful or threatening behaviour may be required to leave the hearing room or may be disconnected from the teleconference.